JunoLab/JunoDocs.jl/docs/src/man/faq.md

 Use case : local installation of Juno with a remote julia session

 1. Launch Atom/Juno on your local machine
-2. In Atom/Juno : Julia-client : connect to external process (Juno will then tell you which port to use locally --> we'll call it `Port#2`)
+2. In Atom/Juno: `Julia-client : connect to external process` (Juno will then tell you which port to use locally --> we'll call it `Port#2`)
 3. Port forwarding

   *Linux/Unix*: Open a local terminal and connect to your remote server : `ssh -R PORT#1:localhost:PORT#2 your.server.com`